ml-opt/dnn_opt/README.md

 ## The `tiny_dnn::core::solutions::network`

 This is a special solution that models the dnn optimization surface.
-A dnn can be created in several ways and parameters as stacked layers of procesing units and dnn_opt provides a way to accomplish this.
-Lts see what features you may find intresting.
+A dnn can be created in several ways and using parameters as stacked layers of procesing units and dnn_opt provides a way to accomplish this.
+Lets see what features you may find intresting.

 ### Activation functions.